 In hopes of avoiding future disease, some women at very high risk of developing breast cancer elect to have both breasts surgically removed, a procedure called bilateral prophylactic mastectomy or preventive mastectomy.
 The surgery aims to remove all breast tissue that potentially could develop breast cancer.

-A preventive mastectomy might also be considered if the woman has the BRCA1 or BRCA2 genetic mutation that increases her risk of developing breast cancer, a strong family history of breast cancer, a diagnosis of lobular carcinoma in situ (LCIS), a family history of breast cancer, or history of radiation to the chest before age 30.
+A preventive mastectomy might also be considered if the woman has the BRCA1 or BRCA2 genetic mutation that increases their risk of developing breast cancer, a strong family history of breast cancer, a diagnosis of lobular carcinoma in situ (LCIS), or history of radiation to the chest before age 30.

 Can a Prophylactic Mastectomy Prevent Breast Cancer?